philneilson/philneilson.github.io/_posts/2025-08-28-linux-catalog-stations-part4.markdown

 In doing so, we have created a **free**, reliable, locked-down kiosk station that can be powered on in the morning with a single button push, used by patrons throughout the day to access your library's catalog, and shutdown in the evening with a single button push.

 If you are a librarian who has been following along with these instructions, I hope that you've enjoyed this learning process and are interested in exploring Linux further.
+If you are trying to use these instructions to implement a catalog kiosk station in your library and run into issues, feel free to reach out to me!